RohithRCS/Final-Year-Project/README.md

 - Advanced AI for predictive health insights
 - Expanded social features with group activities and events
 - Multi-language support for broader accessibility

+---

+## Output
+Refer to the [App-Screenshots](./App-Screenshots) folder for the output screenshots of my project.

+---